 Dairy & Eggs

 Does being vegan mean giving up our favourite foods?
 Can you truly no longer eat mac n cheese or cake?
 The answer is no!
 With so many, exciting dairy alternatives in the UK, gone are the days when we had to eat dry, tasteless cake and forgo any cheese on our pizza!
-At PlantX, we’ve collected some of the best vegan dairy and egg alternatives to take the hassle out of vegan cooking!
+At PlantX, we’ve collected some of the best dairy and egg alternatives to take the hassle out of cooking!
 Read more

 Sort By ×